stem

 3-week semester courses (Physical Education only)

-• $499 – June 9 to June 26 – First Semester (13 days)
+• $499, $525 after May 25th, 2026 – June 9 to June 26 – First Semester (13 days)

 – NO CLASS ON JUNE 19, NATIONAL HOLIDAY

-• $499 – June 30 to July 17 – Second Semester (13 days)
+• $499 or $525 after June 15th, 2026 – June 30 to July 17 – Second Semester (13 days)

-– NO CLASS ON JULY 4, NATIONAL HOLIDAY
+– NO CLASS ON JULY 3

 DPIE Summer High School Program Background and Information

-Thirteen years ago, DPIE was asked by the leadership team of the Dublin Unified School District (DUSD), to begin offering High School academic courses during the summer to help Dublin students advance their educational programs.
+Fourteen years ago, DPIE was asked by the leadership team of the Dublin Unified School District (DUSD), to begin offering High School academic courses during the summer to help Dublin students advance their educational programs.
 They explained that given the limitations of time and all the requirements required for a student to graduate, it was difficult for academically aggressive students to take all the math and science classes they needed to achieve their academic goals prior to going to college.

 The district’s goal was to find a resolution to those limitations that would “supplement” the Dublin High School graduation requirements and provide an avenue for Dublin students to accelerate their academic programs.
 The first DPIE Summer High School Program opened in the summer of 2012 with 150 students.
 Over time, more families learned about the program and as enrollment in the school district grew.